Ucombinator/jaam/README.md

 If this happens, ensure that only Java 1.7 is visible, then delete the contents of `javacache/` and rerun `./classGrabber.sh`.

+For example, on OS X this command may look like:

+JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.7.0_79.jdk/Contents/Home/ ./classGrabber.sh

 ## Usage

 Simply run: